 What is community spread?
 Is the virus still spreading in the U.S.?

-Yes, in areas of the United States.
-The percentage of cases testing positive
+It has flattened in most parts of the United States.
+The percentage of

 Community spread happens when people have been infected with the virus

 in a community, including some who are not sure how or where they became